 - Leave cookies on baking sheet for 10 minutes before removing them to cool.

+If you don’t have a food processor, you can process both the walnut and the dates separately in a mini chopper until the desired consistency.
+Note that soaking the dates for 10 to 15 minutes in boiling water and then draining the water off before running them through the mini chopper will be necessary.
 The chocolate flavor, even with the chocolate chips, is fairly mild in these cookies, so feel free to add a tad more raw cacao or cocoa powder (but not too much or you will no longer have enough sweetness from the dates).
 Or, you can add more mini chocolate chips/mini pieces from a chocolate bar.
 Adding the latter won’t throw off the proportion of sweetness to base, but don’t add so many that the cookie won’t hold together properly.